Boredoom17/Boredoom17/README.md

 I build AI-powered systems that solve problems.
 <br>
 Deep into ML, IoT, and robotics.
-Obsessed with making intelligent things
+Obsessed with making intelligent things.
 <br>
 Every project is a step toward something that actually matters.
 <br><br>